 13. seafloor spreading is caused by magma rising up towards the bottom of the ocean crust.
 Convection currents in the magma splits the crust apart along the mid-ocean ridge letting lava flow through the crack causing new seafloor.

-24. convection current is the heating, rising, cooling, and sinking of magma. hot magma is less dense which causes it to rise upward through the mantle, as it cools, it sinks back down.
+22. convection current is the heating, rising, cooling, and sinking of magma.
 The rising and falling creates a current in the magma.

 crust is created by divergent boundaries, mid-ocean ridges

 28. If new crust is created, old crust must be recycled by the Earth.